Cognigy/Documentation/docs/en/docs/ai/tools/voice-preview.md

 <div class="divider"></div>

-You need to navigate to the Agent Settings -> Voice Settings.
+You need to navigate to the Agent Settings -> Voice Preview Settings.
 From there, choose your STT/TTS provider and enter your credentials.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/voice-preview-settings.png" width="100%" />
-  <figcaption>Voice Settings</figcaption>
+  <figcaption>Voice Preview Settings</figcaption>
 </figure>

 ### Use Voice Preview